 What are the key technologies behind 5G?

-5G uses new tech like millimeter waves, massive MIMO, beamforming, and network slicing.
-These help improve how data is sent and received, making things work better for many uses.
+5G uses new tech, such as millimeter waves, massive MIMO, beamforming, and network slicing.
+These help improve how data is sent and received, making things work better for many applications.

 How will 5G impact smart devices?